Related Article: The Best Secured Credit Cards (2015)

 - April 26: Received my security deposit refund check today, just one week after closing my account.
 My account had a zero balance with no pending charges and I called one day before my statement cut, so I’m sure that helped.

-- Current Status: This account is now closed.
-I had this card for more than two years.
+- Final Status: This account is now closed.
+I had the Capital One Secured Card for more than two years.
 I always paid on time and never went over my credit limit.
-My credit line was increased once by $100 at around the 8 month mark.
-I didn’t receive any more line increases after that.
-After one year I called and asked for my account to be unsecured but I was told I had to apply for a new account instead, as they do not graduate cards.
-After two years I emailed a CEO and received the same response.
-Ten months after opening this account, I opened a 2nd secured card with BoA.
-At fourteen months I was approved for a car loan and just before closing my Capital One, I was approved for a Chase Freedom card.
-After opening the BOA card, my CapOne card didn’t get much usage.
+My credit line was increased once by $100 at around the 8 month mark but I did not receive any more credit line increases.
+After one year I called and asked for my account to be unsecured, but I was told I had to apply for a new card instead as they do not graduate accounts.
+After two years of having this card, I emailed a Capital One CEO and received basically the same response.
+Ten months after opening this secured account, I opened a 2nd secured card with Bank of America.
+At fourteen months I was approved for a car loan.
+Just before closing my Capital One account, I was approved for a Chase Freedom credit card.
+After opening the BOA card, my CapOne card didn’t get much use so I closed it in order to get my deposit back.
 My credit score improved more than 100 points since I started this whole process.
-Removing two delinquent accounts from my reports as well as paying my secured card on time and letting my other credit accounts age, was key for improving my credit.
+Removing two delinquent accounts from my reports, getting a second secured card, paying on time, not going over my limit and letting my other credit accounts age, was key for improving my credit.

 - In one sentence: A great card to establish credit but once you have done this you will move on to better cards.
-Capital One is a good option for those looking to establish or rebuild credit.
-They will most likely approve you even when other banks will not (however a few people do complain about being declined for this card).
+Capital One is a great option for those looking to establish or rebuild credit.
+Capital One will most likely approve you even when other banks will not (however a few people have complained about being declined for this card).
 It is a good starter card, but will not grow with you over time.
-This means that it will never graduate to an unsecured card and you will have to close your account to get your deposit back.
-Credit increases are few and not generous when and if they happen.
-Once you have established some history with Capital One, you can apply for an unsecured card with them or another bank.
-This is a great card to establish credit history, but once you are able to bring your scores up, you will most likely close it and apply for better cards.
-The Capital One Secured card would be even better if Capital One offered graduation and returned security deposits to people that prove to be responsible and serious about handling credit.
+This means that it will never graduate to an unsecured card.
+You will also have to close your account in order to get your security deposit back.
+Credit increases are rare and not generous.
+Once you have established some history with Capital One, you can apply for an unsecured card with them or different bank.
+This is a great card to rebuild or establish credit history, but once you are able to bring your scores up, you will most likely close your account and apply for better cards.
+This card would be even better if Capital One offered graduation and returned security deposits to people that prove to be responsible and serious about handling credit.

 If you are going to apply for this card and are thinking about making a big deposit, you need to be aware of Capital One’s refund policy.
 This is what the Customer Agreement document that I received states: